saipavan10-git/COVID-19-Vaccination-Portal/README.md

 # Description
 In this project we are designing a web application where users can book their vaccination appointments anywhere near there desired location or where they live.
 The application also contains a digitally verifiable proof of vaccination card which can be accessed as soon as they complete their dose.
 The application will also remind users of their upcoming doses or boosters.

+## Demo videos

+## Project Demo

+## Cypress Tests Demo

+## Backend Unit Tests Demo

+## API Documentation
+The API Documentation and other documentation related to the project can be found on our [wiki page](https://github.com/saipavan10-git/COVID-19-Vaccination-Portal/wiki)

+## Project Board
+ The project board can be found [here](https://github.com/saipavan10-git/COVID-19-Vaccination-Portal/projects/1), we used a both project board and milestones to keep a track of our project progress.
+Our milestones for each sprint can be found [here](https://github.com/saipavan10-git/COVID-19-Vaccination-Portal/milestones?state=closed)

+## Sprint 4 Deliverables

 ## Team Members

 ### Frontend